LeharP/Dental_clinic_management/README.md

 # Dental Clinic Management system

-This repo contails all the details regarding the Dental Clinic Management system made using sql and steamlit.
+This repo contails all the details regarding the Dental Clinic Management system made using mysql and steamlit .
 Using sql we have demonstrated diffrent types of JOIN statement, Aggregate Function, SET Functions.
 We have also used Trigger, Proceduer, Cursor and Customised Functions in the operations.sql file.